Your child's inhalers and medicines

 You can also speak to an experienced asthma nurse specialist on 0300 222 5800 (Mon-Fri; 9am-5pm).

-GPs, asthma nurses and specialist consultants prescribe asthma treatments for children based on gold standard guidelines for asthma care, which take into account the very latest clinical evidence.
-To help you feel clear about why your child has been prescribed their medicines, there’s a summary of the guidelines here.
+GPs, asthma nurses and specialist consultants prescribe asthma treatments for children based on clinical guidelines for asthma care, which take into account the very latest clinical evidence.

-Your child’s GP or asthma nurse will prescribe a treatment ‘package’ for your child’s individual asthma symptoms and needs.
-These packages are all different but will probably include a preventer inhaler and reliever inhaler.
-To get the best from the medicines inside inhalers, children often need to use a device called a spacer, too.
+Your child’s GP or asthma nurse will prescribe the right medicines for your child’s individual asthma symptoms and needs.
+Most children will be given a reliever inhaler to use when they get symptoms, and a preventer inhaler to take every day as prescribed.
+To make sure enough asthma medicine is getting to their airways children often need to use a device called a spacer with their inhaler.
 Read about them all here.

 We know from the calls we get to our helpline that many parents worry about giving their child steroid tablets, even though these are only prescribed if they’re getting lots of symptoms or a child has had an asthma attack.
 The information in this section is designed to reassure you by answering common questions about steroid tablets: how they work, why your child may need to take them and how to deal with any potential side effects.